divya-thangavelsamy/products-app-activity/README.md

 3. Used Hilt to manage dependencies
 4. LiveData for holding the data and updating the UI
 5. Used RXJava with retrofit
-6. Used Koin to load images.
+6. Used Coil to load images.
 7. MVVM Architecture
 8. Used View binding to bind the xml layout